Getting Rid of Nasty Underground Neighbours – IoT Mouse Trap

 As a sensor, I decided to use the integrated magnetic field sensor of the ESP32 (the old one, newer ones don’t have it integrated anymore).
 Additionally, I took a simple TP4056 USB-Li-Ion-Charger module from AliExpress and a LiPo battery, I just had lying around.
 But the case is designed that it can receive a 18650 cell (optional including a battery holder).

-Charging looks like this
+Charging looks like this:

 To test it in action, I decided to use ESPhome, since it has the magnetic field sensor well integrated.
-Later I’ll implement a BThome firmware, to extend battery life by magnitudes, but for now, it is the perfect rapid prototyping solution.
-The ESPhome YAML looks as follows:
+After a successful test I’ll implement a BThome firmware, to extend battery life by magnitudes, but for now, it is the perfect rapid prototyping solution.

 esphome: